 3 million teenagers in the United States had at least one major depressive episode in the year 2015.
 One in every 6 people experiences depression at least once in a lifetime.
-Women are more likely to suffer depression as compared to men.
+Women are more likely to suffer from depression than men.

 Major depressive episode

-The presence of 5 or more symptoms of depression during same two weeks.
+A major depressive episode is defined as the presence of 5 or more symptoms of depression lasting for two consecutive weeks.

 Major depressive disorder

-2 or more major depressive episodes are an indication of the major depressive disorder.
+2 or more major depressive episodes are an indication of major depressive disorder.

 Risk Factors for Depression

-- The family history of depression (Individuals whose parents have depression are 3 to 4 times more likely to suffer depression as compared to offsprings of health parents.)
+- Family history of depression (Individuals whose parents have depression are 3 to 4 times more likely to suffer from depression than those with healthy parents)

 - Pessimistic personality and low self-esteem